MannaEmam/CSEKU-Numerical-Methods/Readme.md

-Some numerical methods problem hass been solved using java.
+Some numerical methods problem has been solved using java.